Trust Creation

 Testamentary Trusts

-• Protection from creditors: Testamentary Trusts protect your assets from creditors.
-Upon your death, assets held within a Testamentary Trust are not subject to be used to repay the creditors of your designated beneficiaries, meaning that the maximum amount of your estate possible is passed to your loved ones.
+• Protection from creditors: Testamentary Trusts shield your assets from creditors.
+Upon your death, assets within the trust are likely not going to be able to be accessed to repay your beneficiaries’ creditors, ensuring the maximum amount of your estate is passed to your loved ones.

 • Flexible trustee designation: Testamentary Trusts allow you to designate a trustee of your choosing.
 This means that you have the power to choose a trusted friend, family member or advisor to manage your estate following your passing.